ces-silv/proyectoStudentIDKeeper/README.md

-# StudentIDKeeper
+# 🎓 StudentIDKeeper - College ID Management System
-This was a First Year College Project.

-When we were on our first semester we noticed a problem, yearly the college give us an Student ID, but there wasn't a good process to see if they actually have your ID (the whole procces was on paper).
-So we decided to create this system on the console, you can store students, and see the current status of your ID, you can even filter by name, major or faculty.

-Unfortunally we do not store it in a Database but in a FILE.

-Feel free to use it with Educational Purposes.
+Welcome to the **StudentIDKeeper** project!
+This system was developed as part of our **First Year College Project** to solve a real issue we identified during our first semester.

+### 📝 The Problem
+Every year, the college issues a **Student ID** to all students, but there was no efficient system in place to track whether students actually received their IDs.
+The process was completely paper-based, which made it difficult for both students and faculty to stay updated on the status of each ID.

+### 💡 The Solution
+We created a **console-based system** that allows administrators to easily manage and track the status of student IDs.
+With this tool, you can:

+- **Store student information** (name, major, faculty, etc.)
+- **Check the current status** of each student's ID
+- **Filter students** by name, major, or faculty to quickly find the information you need

+### 🔒 Storage Method
+While this project does not use a database, it stores all data in a **file** for simplicity and ease of use.
+We may have skipped the database part for educational purposes, but it serves as a great starting point for learning and understanding basic data handling.

+### 🎓 Educational Use
+Feel free to use and modify this project for **educational purposes**.
+It's a simple yet effective way to learn about file management and basic data tracking.

+---

-# Contact
+# 🤝 Contact

-If you have any questions about this, do not hesitate to ask us 🤓.
+If you have any questions or suggestions about the project, don't hesitate to ask!
+I'm happy to help and discuss further. 😊

+---

+Stay safe and happy coding! 🚀